-Due to recent events in credit markets, the auction events for some of these instruments failed during the first half of 2008.
-As a result of the temporary declines in fair value for our auction rate securities, which we attribute to liquidity issues rather than credit issues, we recorded an unrealized loss of \$0.1 million, net of tax, to accumulated other comprehensive income (loss).
+The auction events for some of these instruments failed during 2008 due to events in the credit markets.
+As a result of the temporary declines in fair value for our auction rate securities, which we attribute to liquidity issues rather than credit issues, we recorded an unrealized loss of \$0.3 million, net of tax, to accumulated other comprehensive income (loss).
 Our analysis of the fair values of these securities considered, among other items, the creditworthiness of the counterparty, the timing of expected future cash flows, and the possibility that a discount may be required if we choose to sell the securities in the absence of a successful auction.
 These securities were also compared, when possible, to other observable market data with similar characteristics.

-As of June 30, 2008, we continue to collect interest when due on all of our auction rate securities.
+As of March 31, 2009 we continue to collect interest when due on all of our auction rate securities.
 Any future fluctuation in fair value related to these instruments that we deem to be temporary, including any recoveries of previous write-downs, would be recorded to accumulated other comprehensive income (loss).
 If we determine that any future valuation adjustment was other than temporary, we would record a charge to earnings as appropriate.